4.2 Form and Content of Pro Forma Financial Information

 11 does not require the presentation of pro forma statements of

-cash flows and statements of shareholders’ equity.
-Pro forma financial
+cash flows and statements of changes in shareholders’ equity.
+Also, paragraph 3210.2 of the FRM notes that domestic

-statements should generally be presented in columnar form, with separate columns
+income statements should generally be presented in columnar form, with separate

 4.2.1.1 Introductory Paragraph